maykar/plex_assistant/ver_one_update.md

 # Configuration

-**You need to have the Home Assistant's [Plex integration](https://www.home-assistant.io/integrations/plex/) setup in order to use Plex Assistant.**<br><br>
+**You need to have Home Assistant's [Plex integration](https://www.home-assistant.io/integrations/plex/) setup in order to use Plex Assistant.**<br><br>
-This will help with configuration, support, will allow for more improvements as Plex Assistant progresses, and requires less processing than the old method.
+This will help with configuration and support, will allow for more improvements as Plex Assistant progresses, and requires less processing than the old method.

 **Configuration is now handled through the UI**:
 * In your sidebar click "Configuration"